Written in December 2019.

 Why did you volunteer to run this class?

 I knew that some members used to play years ago and would like to play again so I decided to give them this opportunity.
-I love playing tennis – it’s fun and keeps you active, so with Pam Griffith’s help (she co-runs the class) and also the assistance of other members, we started the group.
+By playing tennis, the mind and body are kept active plus it is enjoyable.
+I love playing tennis – it’s fun and social.
+With Pam Griffith’s help (she co-runs the class), and also the assistance of other members, we started the group.